-pioneers in a new field of law, had was a "clean slate" waiting to be written on.
+There were no national organizations bringing animal law cases in a coherent, ongoing manner.
+What we, as pioneers in a new field of law, had was a "clean slate"3 waiting to be written on.
 As we tested the legal theories we were developing, many of us did not consciously realize that a byproduct of our work was the creation of a new legal specialty.

 One of the legacies of the "first generation" of animal law advocates will be the building of an infrastructure for the teaching of animal law.
-The earliest attempt at laying such a foundation was in 1977, when the first animal law course was taught at Seton Hall University School of Law.
-Jolene Marion, then a law student at Seton Hall and one of the pioneers of animal law, convinced Professor Theodore Sager Meth to teach a course entitled "The Law and Animals."
-The course only lasted that one semester, the syllabus is long gone, and, sadly, Jolene is no longer with us.
-Six years later, in 1983, a second animal law course, entitled "The Law of Animals," was taught at Dickinson School of Law at Penn State University by Professors Leslie MacRae and Geoffrey Scott.
-That course "evolved" to include a broad range of scientific issues that impact the law, and thus no longer focused solely on animals.
-In 1985, Jolene, then a staff attorney for the Animal Legal Defense Fund (ALDF), introduced an animal law course at Pace Law School.
+The earliest attempt at laying such a foundation was in 1977, when the first animal law course was taught at Seton Hall University School of Law.4 Jolene Marion, then a law student at Seton Hall and one of the pioneers of animal law, convinced Professor Theodore Sager Meth to teach a course entitled "The Law and Animals."5 The course only lasted that one semester, the syllabus is long gone, and, sadly, Jolene is no longer with us.
+Six years later, in 1983, a second animal law course, entitled "The Law of Animals," was taught at Dickinson School of Law at Penn State University by Professors Leslie MacRae and Geoffrey Scott.6 That course "evolved" to include a broad range of scientific issues that impact the law, and thus no longer focused solely on animals.7 In 1985, Jolene, then a staff attorney for the Animal Legal Defense Fund, introduced an animal law course at Pace Law School.8

 During the next fifteen years, animal law courses were taught sporadically, sometimes by full-time professors but often by attorneys in private practice serving as adjunct professors.
 Syllabi varied widely, and each professor had to create his or her own materials.
 Steven Wise recalls that creating the course materials for his 1992 course "was a cumbersome process, having to decide how to structure a course, deciding what materials to use, then finding and copying them.
 All manually, of course.
-No WestLaw."
-His course materials, painstakingly gathered and copied for dissemination to his students, included cases, federal and state statutes, philosophical and religious essays, and a wide variety of law review articles.
+No WestLaw."9 His course materials, painstakingly gathered and copied for dissemination to his students, included cases, federal and state statutes, philosophical and religious essays, and a wide variety of law review articles.

 The year 2000 brought two major advancements.
-First, it heralded the publication of a casebook on
+First, it heralded the publication of a casebook on animal law.10 That casebook was the essential

-Telephone Interview with Henry Mark Holzer, prof. emeritus, Brooklyn L. Sch.
-(Mar.
-6, 2007), on his early work and the agenda he developed for the first conference on animal rights law, held in 1981.
+3 Telephone Interview with Henry Mark Holzer, prof. emeritus, Brooklyn Law Sch.
+(March 6, 2007), on his early work and the agenda he developed for the first conference on animal rights law, held in 1981.
 "The fact is: I was writing literally on a clean slate; there was nothing."

-Tischler, supra n.
-2, at 10.
+4 Tischler, supra n.
+2 at 10.

-Telephone Interview with Theodore Sager Meth, prof. emeritus, Seton Hall Univ.
-Sch. of L. (Dec.
+$^{^5}$ Telephone Interview with Theodore Sager Meth, prof. emeritus, Seton Hall Univ.
+Sch. of Law (Dec.
 11, 2007).

-Memo. from Geoffrey R. Scott & Leslie MacRae, Profs., Dickinson Sch. of L., to Edward W. Haughney, Chairperson, Curriculum Comm., Dickinson Sch. of L. (Feb.
+$^{^6}$ Memo. from Geoffrey R. Scott & Leslie MacRae, Professors, Dickinson Sch. of Law, to Edward W. Haughney, Chairperson, Curriculum Comm., Dickinson Sch. of Law (Feb.
 10, 1984) (copy on file with Animal L.).

-E-mail from Geoffrey R. Scott, Prof., Dickinson Sch. of L., to Matthew Liebman, Staff Attorney, Animal Legal Defense Fund (Dec.
-9, 2007, 8:13 a.m.) (copy on file with Animal L.).
+$^{^7}$ E-mail from Geoffrey R. Scott to Matthew Liebman, Staff Attorney, Animal Legal Defense Fund (Dec.
+9, 2007, 8:13 a.m.) (copy on file with Animal Law).

-Jolene Marion, Animal Law Seminar Syllabus, Pace L. Sch.
-(Fall 1985) (copy on file with Animal L.).
+8 Jolene Marion, Animal Law Seminar Syllabus, Pace Law Sch.
+(Fall 1985) (copy on file with Animal Law).

-E-mail from Steven M. Wise, Prof., Vt.
-L. Sch., to Joyce Tischler (Sept.
-16, 2008, 12:08 p.m.) (containing Syllabus and Reading List for Wise's Animal Rights Law class at Vermont Law School, Summer 1992) (copy on file with Animal L.).
+9 E-mail from Steven Wise to Joyce Tischler (Sept.
+16, 2008, 12:08 p.m.) (copy on file with Animal L.) (e-mail containing Syllabus and Reading List for Wise's Animal Rights Law class at Vermont Law School, Summer 1992)(on file with Animal L.).